 Just quickly I’ll say that online I had read to pre book this trip well in advance but I didn’t know when I would reach Peru and from other experiences I know that companies tell you to pre-book online and then charge you way more than it would cost to book it once you’re there in Peru.

-I didn’t fancy doing a trek as it was rainy season and my savings for this trip had gone down pretty quickly so I had to get one of the cheapest options and was happy to see you could get the trip for $100 USD by going by car rather than $250 USD by going by train.
+I didn’t fancy doing a trek as it was rainy season and my savings for this trip had gone down pretty quickly so I had to get one of the cheapest options and was happy to see you could get the trip for $100 USD by going by car to Machu Picchu rather than $250 USD by going by train.
 This trip was 2 days & 1 night and included transport from Cusco to Hydroelectric (a place just before Aguas Calientes- the town before Machu Picchu), accommodation in the town, 1x breakfast, lunch & dinner and entry into Machu Picchu (you also didn’t need to pre purchase a ticket online as the agency did it for you and had an allocation).

 I don’t want to dwell on it but I’ll start by saying that the first day of this trip was awful!
 Luckily the second day when I went to Machu Picchu was great so I left the trip on a high but this is basically what happened…